The Hampstead Heavies

 Walter Wright's Narrative "The Hampstead Heavies, A narrative of a 60 pounder Battery in France and Belgium during the Great War" was published by the author in 1926 and dedicated "To the undying memory of Major Harold Graham Paris RA, M.C. and Bar, Who founded the 138th Heavy Battery, and who was in command when he was killed in action at Estrees, October 6th, 1918".

 Although the preface states that the accuracy of figures and dates cannot be vouched for as the account was written mostly from memory, a cross check with the Battery's War Diary confirms that the vast majority of the narrative is correct in every respect.
-A copy of the Narrative is held by the library of the Imperial War Museum.

 In my father's copy of the narrative were a number of local newspaper cuttings about the Hampstead Heavies, one of which recorded the narrative's publication:-